Pre-Listing Inspections for Sellers

-Sales Made Easy with Pre-Sale Inspections
+Sales Made Easy with Pre-List Inspections

 Create a good first impression

 Never underestimate the importance of the outward appearance.
 Potential buyers and inspectors they may hire, begin their decision making process with their first glance at your property.
-Let the pre-sale inspection show you where to invest your time and money.
+Let the pre-listing inspection show you where to invest your time and money.

 Eliminate rough negotiations

 An unbiased inspection can head off unnecessary rough negotiations.
-If a roof needs immediate repair or replacement it is much easier to negotiate the sale if you are convinced of the condition before hand.
+If a roof needs immediate repair or replacement it is much easier to negotiate the sale if you are convinced of the condition beforehand.

 Eliminate last minute surprises